Fire on Babylon

-"Fire on Babylon" is a song by Irish singer-songwriter Sinéad O'Connor, released in 1994 by Chrysalis and Ensign Records as the second single from the singer's fourth album, Universal Mother (1994).
-Co-written and produced by O'Connor with John Reynolds and English musician, composer and record producer Tim Simenon, the song also features a sample from "Dr. Jekyll" by Miles Davis.
-It peaked at number four in Poland, and was a top 30 hit in New Zealand and a top 40 hit in the Netherlands, but it did not chart in the UK.
+"Fire on Babylon" is a song by Irish singer-songwriter Sinéad O'Connor, released in August 1994 by Chrysalis and Ensign Records as the second single from the singer's fourth album, Universal Mother (1994).
+Co-written and produced by O'Connor with John Reynolds and English musician, composer, and record producer Tim Simenon, the song also features a sample from "Dr. Jekyll" by Miles Davis.
+It was a top-30 hit in New Zealand and a top-40 hit in the Netherlands, but it did not chart in the UK.
 Reynolds told that the energy possessed by O'Connor's vocals on the track was almost impossible to contain, but they managed to trap it on tape somehow.
-He was nominated to the Qs Producer of the Year award for the Universal Mother album.
-O'Connor performed the song in several TV-shows, like Late Show with David Letterman and Later... with Jools Holland.
-Its accompanying music video was directed by French director Michel Gondry.
+He was nominated for Qs Producer of the Year award for the Universal Mother album.
+O'Connor performed the song in several TV shows, like Late Show with David Letterman and Later... with Jools Holland.
+Its accompanying music video was directed by French director Michel Gondry and received a nomination for a Grammy Award for Best Short Form Music Video in 1995.

 Chart performance

 The song charted in Europe, Australia and New Zealand.
-A huge hit in Poland, it peaked at number four there.
 In the Netherlands, its first entry on the Single Top 100 was at number 45 in September 1994.
 It peaked at number 36 and spent four weeks at the chart with number 46 as the last position in October.
 The song didn't reach the Dutch Top 40, but peaked at number two on the Tipparade.
 In Belgium, "Fire on Babylon" only charted in Flanders, peaking at number 43 in its first week on the Ultratop chart.
 The following week, it dropped down to number 49 before leaving the chart, with a total of two weeks on it.

 In New Zealand, the song entered the top 30, peaking at number 29 in October 1994.
 It first time entered that chart at number 45, and the last entry was at number 36.
-In Australia, the song was a top 60 hit on the ARIA Charts, peaking at number 57 in November 1994.
+In Australia, the song was a top-60 hit on the ARIA Charts, peaking at number 57 in November 1994.